Thinkwise Cloud

 Windows GUI

-The Windows GUI is unavailable in the Thinkwise cloud.
+The Windows GUI is unavailable in the Thinkwise Cloud.
 Deprecated features for the Windows GUI include certain domain controls, settings for grids, forms, reports, cubes and process flow actions.

-Databases for the Thinkwise cloud
+Databases for the Thinkwise Cloud

-You can only use SQL Server as RDBMS in the Thinkwise cloud.
+You can only use SQL Server as RDBMS in the Thinkwise Cloud.

 - CLR (Common Language Runtime) procedures and functions are not supported.